Undefeated college football teams in 2020: Updated

 HISTORY: Highest scoring football games | Georgia Tech 220, Cumberland College 0 | Listen via Spotify

-The Thundering Herd steamrolled UMass 51-10 in Week 10 behind quarterback Grant Wells' three touchdowns on 21-of-30 passing.
+The Thundering Herd once again won convincingly in a 42-14 blowout against Middle Tennessee State.
 Marshall's most notable win to date is a 17-7 win against then-No. 23 Appalachian State.

 For the first time in program history, Liberty is ranked in the AP poll, as the Flames took the No. 25 spot after a 6-0 start to the season.
-Now at 7-0, the Flames next take on an FCS opponent in Western Carolina, who will be playing its first game of 2020.
+Now at 8-0, the Flames next take on its second ACC opponent in three weeks, this time visiting NC State.

 No. 23 Northwestern (3-0)